Anurag-30/knowledge-base/05-Sql/ReadMe.md

 ## Create A Table

-A table consists of 3 things
+A table consists of 3 things column +